Invited Talks and Presentations

 Generalized Interpolation Problems and Chudnovsky's Conjecture (April 25, 2023)

 Abstract: The problem of interpolation is well known.
-But happens when we move to a higher dimension space over any arbitrary Field?
+But what happens when we move to a higher dimension space over any arbitrary Field?
 While investigating such problem, Gregory Volfovich Chudnovsky gave a conjectural lower bound for the minimal degree of a homogeneous polynomial in the Polynomial ring that vanishes on a given finite set of points with a given set of multiplicities.
 Later Waldschmidth Constant came into the picture, but how this famous geometrical problem boils down to the Containment Problem of Symbolic Powers and Ordinary Powers is the primary objective of my talk.
 I will also talk on some recent developments in this area.

 Slides: Click Here